Stock market today: Wall Street falls to its worst week in months as oil jumps - ExBulletin

 NEW YORK (AP) U.S. stocks fell Friday after a mixed start to the earnings season.
 Concerns over tensions in the Middle East are also driving up oil and gold prices, while Treasury yields are falling as investors look for safer places to put their money.

-The S&P 500 was down 0.9% at midday and headed for its worst weekly loss so far this year.
-The Dow Jones Industrial Average was down 305 points, or 0.8%, as of 11:45 a.m.
-Eastern Time, and the Nasdaq Composite Index was down 1.1%.
+The S&P 500 was down 1.5% in afternoon trading and headed for its worst weekly loss so far this year.
+The Dow Jones Industrial Average was down 505 points, or 1.3%, as of 1:10 p.m.
+Eastern Time, and the Nasdaq Composite Index was down 1.6%.

-JPMorgan Chase fell 5.3% despite a profit for the first three months of the year that was higher than analysts expected.
+JPMorgan Chase fell 5.8% despite profit for the first three months of the year being higher than analysts expected.
 The nation's largest bank gave a forecast for a key revenue stream this year that fell below Wall Street's estimate.

 There is always pressure on companies to generate greater profits.
 But it's particularly acute today given concerns that the other main lever that sets stock prices, interest rates, doesn't offer much short-term effect.